DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Speed is the total number of spaces a character can move in a turn.
 This total may be split to occur before, after, and/or between actions.

-2. **Actions** The list below are possible Minor/Major actions, but a GM may permit others.
-If an action specifies a skill, this is requires a check.
-Unless otherwise specified, a Power is a Major action.
+2. **Actions** The list below are possible Minor/Major Actions, but a GM may permit others.
+If an action specifies a skill, this requires a check.

    1. **Free**
       - *Communication* that does not require a check.